dougeby/IntuneDocs/intune/app-sdk-ios.md

 #ROBOTS:
 #audience:
 #ms.devlang:
-ms.reviewer: oydang
+ms.reviewer: aanavath
 ms.suite: ems
 #ms.tgt_pltfrm:
-ms.custom: intune-classic
+ms.custom:

 ---

 # Microsoft Intune App SDK for iOS developer guide

 > [!NOTE]
-> You might want to first read the [Get Started with Intune App SDK Guide](app-sdk-get-started.md) article, which explains how to prepare for integration on each supported platform.
+> Consider reading the [Get Started with Intune App SDK Guide](app-sdk-get-started.md) article, which explains how to prepare for integration on each supported platform.

 The Microsoft Intune App SDK for iOS lets you incorporate Intune app protection policies (also known as **APP** or **MAM policies**) into your native iOS app.
 A MAM-enabled application is one that is integrated with the Intune App SDK.
 IT administrators can deploy app protection policies to your mobile app when Intune actively manages the app.

 ## Prerequisites

-* You will need a Mac OS computer that runs OS X 10.8.5 or later and has the Xcode 8 or later installed.
+* You will need a Mac OS computer that runs OS X 10.8.5 or later and has the Xcode 9 or later installed.

-* Your app must be targeted for iOS 9 or above.
+* Your app must be targeted for iOS 9.3.5 or above.

 * Review the [Intune App SDK for iOS License Terms](https://github.com/msintuneappsdk/ms-intune-app-sdk-ios/blob/master/Microsoft%20License%20Terms%20Intune%20App%20SDK%20for%20iOS%20.pdf).
 Print and retain a copy of the license terms for your records.
 By downloading and using the Intune App SDK for iOS, you agree to such license terms.
 If you do not accept them, do not use the software.